pkoniu/katacoda-scenarios/hello/04_deploying_hello.md

 # Deploying microservice for JLupin platform

 As a result from the previous step, we should have a compilable and deployable package available in our project structure.
-There are two
+There are two possible methods of deploying your app to jlupin node.

+First one, the simpler one, consists only of a single step.
+All you need to do, is use the previous `package` command from our maven plugin with additional parameter, which tells maven to deploy the archive to jlupin's node on localhost.
+It uses its `TRANSMISSION_PORT`, which by default is `9096`.

+Naturally it's possible to deploy to a remote location as well, you can find more information on that [here](https://jlupin.io/documentation/continuous-delivery-maven-plugin-161/page/commands-deploy.html).

 `mvn package jlupin-platform:deploy@jlupin-deploy`{{execute}}